McNerdius/TailBlazor/Source/wwwroot/content/setup.md

 # Scaffold {#scaffold}

-I'll be scaffolding and tweaking a Blazor WebAssembly project here - the steps are largely the same for other project types and i'll do my best to call out any differences.

----

 ## .NET/Blazor scaffolding

 ::: info
-Yes, i'm using the CLI to scaffold projects.
-Each IDE does things differently and may change from version to version, but the CLI is a constant.
+I'll be scaffolding and tweaking a Blazor WebAssembly project here - the steps are largely the same for other project types and i'll do my best to call out any differences.
+I'll be using the `dotnet` CLI: each IDE does things differently and may change from version to version, but the CLI is a constant.
 :::

 After creating the Blazor WebAssembly project using `dotnet new blazorwasm`, remove the following:

-- The Bootstrap/Open-Iconic bits at `wwwroot/css/*`.
+- The Bootstrap/Open-Iconic bits at `wwwroot/css/*`. \
   Note that at the bottom of `app.css` there are some Blazor-specific bits (`blazor-error-ui` and so on) that are worth taking a look at / keeping around.
 See [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/fundamentals/handle-errors?view=aspnetcore-6.0#detailed-errors-during-development-for-blazor-webassembly-apps){ target="_blank"} and [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/fundamentals/handle-errors?view=aspnetcore-6.0#error-boundaries){ target="_blank"} for more info.
 - The `<link href="..." rel="stylesheet">` references to Bootstrap/Open-Iconic in `index.html`.

 Same basic steps for other project types: Nuke the default CSS and references to it, they're just in different locations.

-Of course the `html`/`razor`/`cshtml` classes are littered with Bootstrap classes, but, moving on...
+Of course the `html`/`razor`/`cshtml` files are littered with Bootstrap classes, but, moving on...

----

 ## Tailwind CSS scaffolding